-Eligible projects include: Subapplicants must have a FEMA-approved and locally adopted LHMP to be eligible for project grants.
+Eligible projects: Subapplicants must have a FEMA-approved and locally adopted LHMP to be eligible for project grants.
 If your agency or jurisdiction does not have an LHMP, you may apply for grant funding to develop one.
 Some private nonprofit organizations are eligible for Hazard Mitigation Grant Program funding.

-How to apply: Subapplicants interested in HMGP must submit an NOI via the Cal OES Engage portal prior to submitting a subapplication.
+How to apply: Subapplicants interested in any of the HM programs must submit an NOI via the Cal OES Engage portal prior to submitting a subapplication.

-You can also sign up for our listserv about HMGP Program Updates and Notifications, or join the online Cal OES Community Portal.
+You can also sign up for our listsery about HM Program Updates and Notifications, or join the online Cal OES Community Portal.